ooteniya1/resource-estimation/README.md

 ### Test Script Execution, Performance and Resource Monitoring

 To execute the designed Test scripts, we will be using the Apache JMeter CLI.
 This is a recommended approach for running a load test as it avoids the overhead of the JMeter GUI.
 The CLI also generates a bunch of reports we can use to analyze the performance of the application.
-The main benefot of CLI over the GUI for performaning load testing is that it consumes fewer resources and gives more reliable results than the GUI.
+The main benefit of the CLI over the GUI for load testing is that it consumes fewer resources and gives more reliable results than the GUI.

 >JMeter GUI should only be used to create, maintain, and validate our scripts.
 Once the script is validated, use the CLI to run the load test.